ProgramSimplified/redis/README.md

-# Use Cache with Redis for Node.js
+# Cache with Redis for Node.js

 ## How to run it